sarahabell/sarahabell.me/_posts/2020-09-30-Artists-at-Shiplake.md

 To find out more visit and like the [Artists at Shiplake Facebook page](https://www.facebook.com/artistsatshiplake)

-How about a bit of early Christmas shopping? 🎄🎅
+## Sarah at the show

 Sarah will be there with her ceramics and beads.

 Please do come and visit me and my eight fellow artists.

-See you there!
+How about a bit of early Christmas shopping? 🎄🎅

 ## Directions

 * [Directions in google maps](https://goo.gl/maps/JBmPfXMcrqMnUiBm6)

+See you there!